 Accessing Nextcloud files using WebDAV

-Nextcloud fully supports the WebDAV protocol, and you can connect and synchronize with your Nextcloud files over WebDAV.
-In this chapter you will learn how to connect Linux, macOS, Windows, and mobile devices to your Nextcloud server via WebDAV.
-Before we get into configuring WebDAV, let’s take a quick look at the recommended way of connecting client devices to your Nextcloud servers.
+Nextcloud fully supports the WebDAV protocol, and you can connect and synchronize with Nextcloud Files over WebDAV.
+In this chapter, you will learn how to connect Linux, macOS, Windows, and mobile devices to your Nextcloud server.

 See the WebDAV URL (bottom left in settings) on your Nextcloud.